scalar-labs/scalardb/docs/backup-restore.md

-# How to Backup and Restore Databases Used Through ScalarDB
+# How to Back Up and Restore Databases Used Through ScalarDB

 Since ScalarDB provides transaction capabilities on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care to back up and restore the databases in a transactionally consistent way.